 The results of this fiscal year's operations for the Agency as a whole are reported in the Statement of Revenues, Expenses, and Changes in Net Position on page 10.
-The table below takes the information from the Statement, and rearranges them slightly, so you can see our total revenues, expenses, and special items for the fiscal year.
+The table below takes the information from the Statement, and rearranges them slightly, so you can see our total revenues and expenses for the fiscal year.